Staff

 Viktoria Barbaniuk, Policy Analyst

 Viktoria Barbaniuk is a policy analyst and researcher with prior experience in management consulting and housing policy, educated in Ukraine and the US.
-In Ukraine, she led a local branch of an international management consulting firm CIVITTA that works with the government and international donors to deliver reforms in Ukraine’s public sector.
+In Ukraine, she led a local branch of an international management consulting firm, CIVITTA, which works with the government and international donors to deliver reforms in Ukraine’s public sector.
 Before her role as the firm’s CEO, Viktoria was a senior analyst and project manager leading research projects in transportation and waste management.

-Viktoria was a William R Ginsberg Research fellow at CHCP from the summer of 2018 to the spring of 2019.
-During her time at CHPC, she analyzed best practices for designing and operating shared housing (Making Shared Housing Work guide) and helped organize study trips for international visitors.
+Viktoria was a William R. Ginsberg Research fellow at CHPC from the summer of 2018 to the spring of 2019.
+During this time, she analyzed best practices for designing and operating shared housing (the Making Shared Housing Work guide) and helped organize study trips for international visitors.

 In her spare time, Viktoria also works on developing sustainable solutions for the reconstruction of housing and renewal of the housing policy in Ukraine.